The Art of Existing

 Long Gallery: 18.06.26 - 30.07.26

-The Art of Existing, a bold and emotionally resonant exhibition by emerging artists Kyle Jardine and Careshia Esperanza, explores themes of identity, existence, and community through a deeply personal and vibrantly expressive visual language.
+The Art of Existing, by emerging artists Kyle Jardine and Careshia Esperanza, explores themes of identity, existence, and community through a deeply personal and vibrant visual language.

-Set against the backdrop of a world in flux, this exhibition confronts the tension between repression and liberation, pain and joy, isolation and belonging.
+Set against the backdrop of a world in flux, this exhibition foregrounds themes of repression and liberation, pain and joy, isolation and belonging.
 Through painting and mixed media, Jardine and Esperanza present a dynamic dialogue between the inner world and the external landscape, a conversation held in colour, line, and form.

-The Art of Existing examines the relevance of being alive, identity & growing up in a modern society, not as passive or suffering identities, but as active, radiant forces of power, rebirth, and self-determination in their unique voices & worlds they have constructed.
+The Art of Existing examines the relevance of being alive and growing up in a modern society, not as passive or suffering identities, but as active, radiant forces of self-determination.

-The exhibition asks, what does it mean to be seen, to be held, to express, to belong in a modern world when gender expression has been both celebrated and suppressed?
-What does possibility truly offer and look like in the distinctive worlds they have created?
+The exhibition asks, what does it mean to be seen, to be held, to express, to belong in a world when gender expression has been both celebrated and suppressed?
+What does this possibility look like in the distinctive worlds the artists have created?